 There are some reviews about the energy storage systems[9,10], but most of them, if not all, do not distinguish short and long duration energy storage technologies.
-In this paper, we loosely define long duration energy storage technology as one that provides stable electricity at its rated power for more than 8 hours.
+In this paper, we loosely define long duration energy storage technology as one that provides stable electricity at its rated power for more than 8 continuous hours.
 This duration is consistent with the definition in the integrated resource planning issued by California Public Utilities Commission and entities around the world who are pro-actively seeking long-duration storage implemented in existing power networks.
 Long-duration energy storage projects usually have large energy ratings, targeting different markets compared with many short duration energy storage projects.
 These characteristics differ from short duration technologies and thus demonstrate the need to review techno-economic performance of long duration energy storage technologies.
 Moreover, some characteristics such as energy losses during the storage or self-discharge rates are critical to evaluate long duration energy storage technologies, but are not widely discussed in previous reviews that focus more on comparisons of short duration storage technologies.

 Different from the market for short-duration energy storage technologies, which is projected to be dominated by the Li-ion batteries[11,12], the market for long duration energy storage technologies contains many competitive players, ranging from traditionally dominant storage technologies such as pumped storage hydropower and compressed air storage, to many emerging technologies from startups which are not usually included in the discussion.
-These long duration energy storage technologies differ not only from the short duration energy storage technologies but also differ significantly from each other.
+These long duration energy storage technologies differ not only in duration from the short duration energy storage technologies but also differ significantly from each other.
 Omission of this diversity and advancement misleads the evaluation of the role of long duration energy storage technologies[13], framing them in the stereotype that long-duration storage is inefficient, geographically constrained and prohibitively capital intensive.

 This paper reviews emerging long duration energy storage technologies, compares their techno-economic characteristics and discusses potential use cases based on innovative characteristics.
 The analysis provides valuable insights to economists, system modelers, policy makers and investors on the pathway to the deep decarbonization of the electricity system.

-2. Long Duration Energy Storage Technology
+2. Long Duration Energy Storage Technology Evaluation

 2.1 Methodology

 In selecting which technologies to discuss, electricity-in-electricity-out technologies were prioritized.
 We chose to focus on technologies applicable to at least diurnal and cross-day storage with a discharging duration at rated power for more than 8 hours.
 We review the technologies that are either already commercially viable or during the commercialization process.
-Lithium ion has been provided as a benchmark of “standard” battery technology, which is already commonly used for short term storage and we select Powerpack, an utility scale product by Tesla in our comparison.
+Lithium ion has been provided as a benchmark of “standard” battery technology, which is already commonly used for short term storage; we select Powerpack, an utility scale product by Tesla, in our comparison.

 Surveys were sent to companies identified as actively developing relevant technologies, asking for estimates of costs and performance metrics typical of a system being marketed to customers.
 We also requested minimum and maximum deliverable sizes and the associated marginal costs.
 Some agreed to meet and provide additional details through correspondence.
-These survey data were supplemented by a literature search that prioritized recent publications (2015 or later) to give a more accurate view of the current state of technologies, and focused where possible on real world examples of operational projects constructed rather than theoretical simulations, specifying current costs and performance rather than future projections.
-Of these real world projects, those used for commercial operation were prioritized over pilots and demonstrator plants.
-As for land footprint data, we estimate for some locatable projects with Google Earth data.
+These survey data were supplemented by a literature search that prioritized recent publications (2015 or later) to give a more complete view of the current state of technologies, and focused, where possible, on real-world examples of operational projects constructed rather than theoretical simulations, specifying current costs and performance rather than future projections.
+Of these real-world projects, those used for commercial operation were prioritized over pilots and demonstrator plants.
+Land footprint data were estimated for some locatable projects using Google Earth.